aporlowski/pi-sdr/README.md

 # pi-sdr

-Turn your Raspberry Pi into a portable radio reciever using software defined radio (SDR).
+Turn your Raspberry Pi into a portable radio receiver using software defined radio (SDR).
 We demonstrate its use to listen to FM radio, NOAA Weather Radio, and Project 25 (P25) emergency services communications.

 ![Pi Radio](/images/pi-radio.jpg)